-Crime does not pay!
-Sinners will not get away with sin!
-What wicked person surprises you that they are alive and prospering?
+Crime does not pay.
+Sinners will not get away with sin.
+Are you surprised that some wicked person is alive and prospering?
 A politician?
 Actor or actress?
 Religious leader?
 Crime figure?
 They will be cut off and rooted out.
 God and Solomon guaranteed it.

 Those who choose a wicked lifestyle will be hunted down by God and men and destroyed.
 The proverb is harsh, but it is true.
 The choice is yours – if you follow the evil man or strange woman in their sinful ways (Pr 2:12-18), you have chosen your ruin.